 Simple English definitions for legal terms

-Read a random definition: forced labor
+Read a random definition: mixed cost

 Impleader is a way to bring in another person to a lawsuit.
 This person is called a third-party defendant.
 The goal is to make them responsible for some or all of the defendant's liability, so there doesn't have to be more than one lawsuit.
 The defendant can ask to bring in the third-party defendant if they might be responsible for what the plaintiff is claiming against the defendant.
 The third-party defendant's involvement must be related to the same thing the plaintiff is claiming against the defendant.